societyinforisk/bylaws/bylaws.md

 Any action that may be taken by the Board at a meeting may be taken without a meeting if consent in writing, setting forth the action so to be taken, shall be agreed to before such action by a majority of the directors.
 Such consent can be provided by Board-approved electronic means, as long as any decisions made through these means are reviewed and recorded in the following Board meeting.

- ## Vacancies

- If the role of President becomes vacant, the Vice President will assume the role of President, vacating the Vice President role (to be filled).
-Any vacancy occurring in the Board may be filled by the affirmative vote of a majority of the remaining directors though less than a quorum of the Board, unless otherwise provided by law.
-If there is an equal number of affirmative and negative votes, then the ultimate determination shall be made by the then-sitting President.
-A director elected to fill a vacancy shall be elected for the unexpired term of their predecessor in office.
-Any directorship to be filled by reason of an increase in the number of directors may be filled by election by the Board for a term of office continuing only until the next election of directors by the directors.

 ## Employment

 No paid employee can serve on the Board or in the role of officers while they are employed in a paid position by the Society.

 ## Compensation and Reimbursement

 Directors shall serve without compensation with the exception of reimbursed expenses.
 Reimbursement is allowed for expenses incurred in the furtherance of the Society's business with documentation and prior approval from board quorum.

 ## Presumption of Assent

  A director of the Society who is present at a meeting of the Board at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless their dissent shall be entered in the minutes of the meeting or unless he shall file their written dissent to such action with the person acting as the Secretary of the meeting before the adjournment thereof, or shall forward such dissent to the Secretary of the Societyimmediately after the adjournment of the meeting.
 Such right to dissent shall not apply to any director who voted in favor of such action.